 In a large heavy frying pan (I use my

 approximately 5 to 7 minutes on each side or until lightly browned and cooked as desired.
 Remove cooked steaks and keep warm.
-Repeat with remaining oil and cube steaks.
+Repeat with remaining oil and steaks.

 Milk Gravy Recipe: